-Child Care training needs will increase and diversify to include new anticipated federal regulations related to quality, continuity and monitoring of child care programs and vendors affiliated with the Subsidy Program.
-Changes to the Virginia Electronic Child Care (VaECC) system will necessitate training for all Local Departments, Subsidy Program clients and child care vendors in regard to local issuance of the ECC card.
+With reauthorization of the Child Care and Development Block Grant and implementation of new federal regulations, Child Care training needs will need to increase and diversify.
+Additional or new training will be needed related to early childhood development, continuity of child care services for families, consumer education, monitoring of child care programs and vendors affiliated with the Subsidy Program, and indicators of a quality child care program.
+Possible changes to the Virginia Electronic Child Care (VaECC) system may necessitate training for all Local Departments, Subsidy Program recipients and vendors in regard to use of the VaECC system.

-By establishing performance-based training contracts and enhancing policies and procedures to ensure the highest level of accountability from vendors, VDSS is in a position to continuously evaluate the performance of our training system.
-Risk-based monitoring strategies will be implemented in order to assess our progress.
-Regular on-site visits will be conducted and competition will be encouraged to ensure the best services and products for our workforce.
+By establishing performance-based training contacts and enhancing policies and procedures to ensure the highest level of accountability from vendors, VDSS is in a position to continuously evaluate the performance of our training systems and processes.

-Training services are constantly changing to meet the needs and demands of a diverse workforce and customer base.
-Several factors will impact our products and services.
-They include more emphasis on distance learning (e.g., eLearning, virtual training), growth of Virginia's ESL (English as a Second Language) populations, implementation of the Virginia Children's Services Practice Model, continued development and expansion of the Virginia Case Management System, expectations for a highly-skilled and self-directed workforce able to meet the ever changing demands and needs of the social service delivery system, and accountability at all levels.
+Training needs are constantly changing to meet the demands of a dynamic social services environment.
+New technologies are implemented, policies are changing, and competition for scarce skilled workers is increasing.
+These are factors that will impact the products and services we deliver.
+We anticipate more emphasis on distance learning (e.g., eLearning & virtual training) and project-based work environments.
+We maintain an agile posture in addressing the challenges that result from increased turnover due to the mobility of workers.

+Implementation of the Virginia's Children's Services Practice Model, continued enhancements to the VaCMS, and clearly defined expectations for a highly-skilled and self-directed workforce will enable DSS to meet the ever changing demands and needs of the social services delivery system.

 Funding for the Training program comes from general funds and federal funds.
-The federal funds come from various sources, including Title IV-E Foster Care, the Social Services Block Grant (SSBG), the Supplemental Nutrition Assistance Program (SNAP), Child Care and Development Fund, Medicaid, and the Temporary Assistance for Needy Families (TANF) Block Grant.
+The federal funds come from various sources, including Title IV-E

+Foster Care, the Social Services Block Grant (SSBG), the Supplemental Nutrition Assistance Program (SNAP), Child Care and Development Fund, Medicaid, and the Temporary Assistance for Needy Families (TANF) Block Grant.

-2015 General Fund 2015 Nongeneral Fund 2016 General Fund 2016 Nongeneral Fund Initial Appropriation for the Biennium 1,836,718 2,330,935 1,836,718 2,330,935 Changes to Initial Appropriation 0 36,273 0 36,273
+2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 2,162,020 2,227,062 2,162,020 2,227,062 Changes to Initial Appropriation 0 0 50,861 0